2018 Sundance lineup includes films directed by Idris Elba, Ethan Hawke

 A Kid Like Jake / U.S.A.
 (Director: Silas Howard, Screenwriter: Daniel Pearle, Producers: Jim Parsons, Todd Spiewak, Eric Norsoph, Paul Bernon, Rachel Song) — As married couple Alex and Greg navigate their roles as parents to a young son who prefers Cinderella to G.I.
 Joe, a rift grows between them, one that forces them to confront their own concerns about what‘s best for their child, and each other.
 Cast: Claire Danes, Jim Parsons, Octavia Spencer, Priyanka Chopra, Ann Dowd, Amy Landecker.
 World Premiere

 Beirut / U.S.A.
-(Director: Brad Anderson, Screenwriter: Tony Gilroy) — A U.S. diplomat flees Lebanon in 1972 after a tragic incident at his home.
+(Director: Brad Anderson, Screenwriter: Tony Gilroy, Producers: Mike Weber, Tony Gilroy, Shivani Rawat and Monica Levinson) — A U.S. diplomat flees Lebanon in 1972 after a tragic incident at his home.
 Ten years later, he is called back to war-torn Beirut by CIA operatives to negotiate for the life of a friend he left behind.
 Cast: Jon Hamm, Rosamund Pike, Shea Whigham, Dean Norris.
 World Premiere

 The Catcher Was a Spy / U.S.A.
 (Director: Ben Lewin, Screenwriter: Robert Rodat, Producers: Kevin Frakes, Tatiana Kelly, Buddy Patrick, Jim Young) — The true story of Moe Berg – professional baseball player, Ivy League graduate, attorney who spoke nine languages – and a top-secret spy for the OSS who helped the U.S. win the race against Germany to build the atomic bomb.
 Cast: Paul Rudd, Mark Strong, Sienna Miller, Jeff Daniels, Guy Pearce, Paul Giamatti.
 World Premiere